masssimeliano/graph_anomaly_detection/README.md

 1. Go to the `graph_anomaly_detection/` directory.
 2. Unzip the archive `datasets.zip` from the same directory containing the `.mat` files.
+3. Relative path to the file with datasets in the repository: [Direct link](https://github.com/masssimeliano/graph_anomaly_detection/blob/master/datasets.zip)

 The expected structure after extraction: